Skip to content

 In this article, you will find my travel guide to Slovenia.
 Don’t miss it if you want more detailed information about this country.

 My first suggestion is to visit Slovenia by car, if possible.
-The country is not big, but it will be a bit difficult to get around without a car.
+The country is not big, but getting around without a car will be difficult.
 You’ll need at least 5 days to see the main attractions, but if you have more, it’s better.
 These are my suggested places to see:

 • Lake Bohinj